 A History of Quality

-Over our 60 year history, supplying quality product has been key to our success.
+The Jewellery House has over 60 year history, supplying quality products and that has been key to our success.
 Backed by unrivalled customer service, we are very proud of our hard-earned reputation in the jewelry industry.

-Our range consists of a comprehensive Irish Gold and Sterling Silver collection.
+Our range consists of a comprehensive Solid Irish Gold and Sterling Silver jewellery collection within different brands including House of Lor.
 All of our jewelry is authenticated and hallmarked by the Assay Office in Dublin Castle, which ensures its distinctly Irish providence.
 It is your independent guarantee that your purchase is certified and it’s an assurance of the quality of the materials used in your purchase.

 For decades, we have forged the way in Celtic jewelry design and brand innovation.
 We were the first Irish manufacturer to launch an Irish jewelry brand – Children of Lir in 1995.
 The Children of Lir brand continues to flourish, enthralling and captivating customers across the world, over 20 years on.